 Spicy Shrimp Pad Thai Recipe

 We are great fans of Thai food in our house.
-I must admit this spicy pad thai recipe is a bit of a cheat as I use an existing pad thai sauce that we can get easily in our local supermarket.
+Green or red curries are often on our weekly meal list.
+This Pad Thai recipe has recently been added to our list of great Thai meals.
+I must admit this spicy pad thai recipe is a bit of a cheat as I do use a pre-purchased Blue Dragon Pad Thai noodle kit.

 All you have to do is add the vegetables and meat or seafood that you want and you have some delicious pad thai noodles that any restaurant would be proud to serve up.

-In this variation, I have added some prawns, baby corns, green beans and some button mushrooms, but really you can come up with anything you like.
+In this variation, I have added some prawns, baby corns, green beans, carrot and some button mushrooms, but really you can come up with anything you like.

-I recently ate a pad thai in Wagamamas that had chicken, prawn, leek, red onion, spring or green onions and bean sprouts in it and was garnished with coriander, peanuts and served with lime slices.
+I was tempted to try to make this dish after eating a Pad Thai in Wagamamas that had chicken, prawn, leek, red onion, spring or green onions and bean sprouts in it and was garnished with coriander, peanuts and served with lime slices.
+There is a picture of this delicious meal below.

 You could even add an egg or bell pepper if you so wished.
-Replace the prawns or shrimp with chicken for a chicken pad thai.
+Or replace the prawns or shrimp with chicken for a chicken Pad Thai.
+Beansprouts are always good, if you can source them locally.

-This is one of those super flexible easy recipes where you can use up what you need to get rid of.
+This is one of those super flexible easy recipes where you can use whichever vegetables that you need to get rid of.

 Blue Dragon Pad Thai

-At the end of the day, the trick to the taste of these noodles is getting the sauce right and I think that the Blue Dragon gives the best store-bought pad thai sauce.
-We love it – it is a mixture of sweet and spicy and gives a great accompaniment to the rest of the food.
+At the end of the day, the trick to the taste of these noodles is getting the sauce right and I think that the Blue Dragon pad thai kits gives the best store-bought pad thai sauce.
+We love it – it is a mixture of sweet and spicy and makes a great accompaniment to the rest of the food.

 If you want to try making your own homemade Amai sauce, you can find the Wagamama pad Thai sauce recipe online – I have not tried it, but it may be worth giving it a go.

 It consists of a mixture of malt vinegar, sugar, tamarind paste, ketchup and soy sauce.
-Tamarind paste is not in my pantry, however.
+Tamarind paste is not presently a content of my pantry, however, so it was easier for me to buy the Blue Dragon Pad Thai kit.

 For me, this Blue Dragon sauce is perfect and makes it possible to cook up this recipe in no time.
 I can serve this up in less than 15 minutes.